-The steps to getting an Alternative Loan for your educational expenses include:
+The steps to getting a private educational loan for your CE charges:

 Funding via Texas Workforce Commission may be available to cover the cost of training employees for job skills through ACC's Corporate Training Solutions.
 Customized training is critical for maintaining the strength of Texas businesses and industry as they strive to remain competitive in a global economy.
 To support business partners as they achieve this through skills-funded training, the grants emphasize highly technical training curricula, according to the participating business partner's industry.
 The training, conducted by the college's Corporate Training Solutions, allows for improved employee performance, retention, and advancement.

 Two programs are offered by TWC: Skills Development Fund and Skills for Small Business.

 Skills Development Funds